sunjay/turtle/docs/guide/basic-movement.md

 }
 ```

-Here, I've chosen to rotate to the left by 120 degrees, but really you could
+Here, I've chosen to rotate to the left by 120&deg;, but really you could
 choose any value.
 I used that value because it produces a nice pretty picture
 with the triangles evenly laid out along the center of the screen:

 ![turtle three triangles attempt 2]({% link assets/images/guide/basic-movement/three-triangles-attempt-2.png %}){: .figborder .figlimitsize}

 Now, let's straighten things out using [`left`] again.
 We'll rotate the entire
-image by 30 degrees.
+image by 30&deg;.
 Notice that even though we're changing everything in our
 image, we don't need to redo our entire program.
 All we have to do is call
 [`left`] at the start before any of our loops.
 Since the turtle's movements are
 always based on its _current_ position and orientation, the rest of the program